 When it comes time to decide whether to send your child to public or private kindergarten, there are pros and cons to both sides that you should consider.

 Teachers are incredibly important to your child's education at any stage in their schooling, particularly at the kindergarten level.
-One of the main pros to public school is that the teachers are required by law to hold various licenses and meet certain criteria in order to properly cater to children with disabilities or special learning conditions.
+One of the main pros to public school is that the teachers are required by law to hold various licenses and meet certain criteria in order to properly cater to children with special learning conditions.
 However, there are some private schools that offer attention solely to those with special needs.
 Moreover, private schools have a smaller class size with a lower student-to-teacher ratio, meaning children can get more of a personalized one-on-one experience.

 Public schools can certainly build character but it is more or less in the hands of the student to do so.
 In private schools, particularly private kindergartens, educators not only focus on your child's ability to grow intellectually but on their ability to grow morally and behaviorally as well.
 Private schools tend to place a higher value on building characteristics such as honesty, integrity, respect, and even friendship.